New build properties

 - Flats and Maisonettes - 80%

 An initial occupancy/new build property is classed as any property being occupied and/or sold for the first time on the open market in its current state and includes converted and refurbished properties.
 These will fall into one of the following categories:

 - Newly built property.

 - Refurbished property i.e. refurbishment of an existing residential property.
 Typically a refurbished property will be considered as initial occupancy where the vendor is a builder/developer and the property has been vacated to allow for the refurbishment to be undertaken.

 - Newly converted property i.e. conversion of an existing non residential property, e.g. an existing mill converted into flats.

-A property, either new or converted (as above), that has been tenanted and is now offered for sale by the builder/developer.
-Property must be subject to one of the following building control and monitoring requirements:
+- A property, either new or converted (as above), that has been tenanted and is now offered for sale by the builder/developer.
+Properties built within the last 10 years must be subject to one of the following building control and monitoring requirements:

 - Building Standards Indemnity Scheme from a warranty provider accepted by TSB.